 The value of ten-year comparisons

 Taipei, New Taipei, and Taichung have completed “ten-year surface audits.”
 Comparing 2010 to 2020, the share of concrete trails rose from 35% to 52%, while natural surfaces fell from 48% to 31%.
-These figures became scientific evidence supporting the Double-Zero Policy.
+These figures pushed local governments to incorporate the Double-Zero Policy into their trail-construction direction.

 Taiwan’s diverse trail systems